mishushakov/dialogflow-web/README.md

 - Suggestions Chips
 - Link chips
 - Combination of all above
+- Fancy animations and visual feedback
+- Widget mode, for more info see https://github.com/MishUshakov/dialogflow-widget

 ## What will be supported soon
 - Custom inputs and elements using custom payload
-- More animations and visual feedback
-- Widget mode, for more info see https://github.com/MishUshakov/dialogflow-widget

 - Support for Dialogflow API v2 & Enterprise Edition (Will be in a separate branch)

 # Get started